ultimate-pa/ultimate/trunk/examples/rers2016/bruteforce/README.txt

-First, configure the inpute sequences to try by setting the constants
+First, configure the input sequences to try by setting the constants

-INPUT_LENGTH    The maximum length of the input sequences INPUT_MIN       The smalles value of the input INPUT_MAX       The largest value of the input
+INPUT_LENGTH    The maximum length of the input sequences INPUT_MIN       The smallest value of the input INPUT_MAX       The largest value of the input

 To compile (For example Problem17):